Quemel Farías: Playing career

 As a youth player, Farías was with clubs Jesús Herrera and Estudiantes Unidos from La Serena, Chile.
 At senior level, he began his career with Aviación in the Chilean top division in 1980–81.

 From 1982 to 1987, he played for Cobreloa, a successful stint for the club at both national and international level.
 In 1986, he had a stint on loan at Audax Italiano, also in the top division.
 After two seasons with Deportes Ovalle in the second level, he moved to Peru and joined Sporting Cristal in 1990, coinciding with his compatriots Carlos González as teammate and Eugenio Jara as coach.

 Back in Chile, he played for Cobresal before joining Deportes La Serena, with whom he spent five seasons between 1992 and 1996.

 His last club was Deportes Arica in 1997.

 Coaching career

 Farías graduated and specialized as a football manager at institutions such as the European Association for Distance Learning, INAF (National Football Institute), Catholic University of the North, ESEFUL Institute in Peru, A.T.F.A. in Argentina, among others.

 As a coach of academies based in the Norte Grande of Chile and the Taltal city team, he is considered a discoverer of the Chile national team top goalscorer Alexis Sánchez.

 In the first half of 2010s, he performed as coach of the Club Social y Deportivo Minera Escondida at the same time he worked for the Minera Escondida, a mining company.

 The next seasons, he worked as coach at the Deportes Antofagasta youth ranks and the women's team.

 In 2022, he assumed as the head of the Deportes Antofagasta youth system.

 Personal life

-A charismatic goalkeeper, he is remembered by his moustache.
+He is known for his distinctive moustache, he was recognized as a charismatic presence on the field during his playing career..